MJDaws0n/Manifold-Edge-Remover/readme.md

 # **WARNING**
-This is made 100% using co-pilot, I purley checked over the code, there may be security vunerabilities present, or bugs.
-Review the code you run.
-I have tested and found no issues, but I'm taking no responsibility for anything that goes wrong.
+- Application may appear to hang, freeze, lag device, or do nothing, note it does take a while to perform tasks on complex models, so be patient.
+- This is made partially using AI.
+That means there may be issues.
+Run at your own risk

 # STL Manifold Edge Fixer